memgraph/docs/docs/reference-guide/replication.md

 In Memgraph, all instances are MAIN upon starting.
 When creating a replication cluster, one instance has to be chosen as the MAIN instance.
 The rest of the instances have to be demoted to REPLICA roles and have a port defined using a Cypher query.

+If you want instances to remember their role and configuration in a replication cluster upon restart, they need to be initialized with the `--replication-restore-state-on-startup` set to `true` and remain `true` throughout the instances' lifetime.
+Otherwise and by default, restarted instances will start as MAIN instances disconnected from any replication cluster.

-REPLICA instances no longer accept write queries.
+Once demoted to REPLICA instances, they will no longer accept write queries.
 In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting [a replication mode](/under-the-hood/replication.md#replication-modes) (SYNC or ASYNC) and specifying the REPLICA instance's socket address.

 The replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either